Click on a topic below to learn more.

 You may not have to give notice if your employer forces you to quit.
 This is known as constructive dismissal.

-Examples are if your employer demotes you, reduces your wages or changes your job requirements without your consent and without proper notice.
+Examples may include if your employer demotes you, reduces your wages or changes your job requirements without your consent and without proper notice.
 In such situations, you may be justified in resigning from your job and demanding pay instead of notice.
+However, you should talk to a lawyer before resigning from your job.
 Other possible examples of constructive dismissal include:

 - forced transfer;